jackbravo/condorest-django/README.md

 Create your local `.env` file based on the template file `local.env`.

 Create a database and user on your postgres server.
-For example running this commands:
+For example running this commands (if using ubuntu append `sudo -u postgres` to both commands):

     createuser -Psd condorest
     createdb -O condorest condorest